GrahamDennis/GDCoreDataConcurrencyDebugging/README.md

         [objectIDs addObject:[IdentityFunction(object) objectID]];
     }

 The compiler generates `-autorelease` calls in this situation (with optimisations turned off).
-If you want to customise which messages are logged 'unsafe', you can call `GDCoreDataConcurrencyDebuggingSetFailureHandler` to set your own concurrency failure handler with function prototype `void ConcurrencyFailureHandler(SEL _cmd);`.
+If you want to customise which logging (for example to squash log messages about invalid `-autorelease` messages), you can call `GDCoreDataConcurrencyDebuggingSetFailureHandler` to set your own concurrency failure handler with function prototype `void ConcurrencyFailureHandler(SEL _cmd);`.
+For example:

+    #import <GDCoreDataConcurrencyDebugging/GDCoreDataConcurrencyDebugging.h>

+    static void CoreDataConcurrencyFailureHandler(SEL _cmd)
+    {
+        // Simply checking _cmd == @selector(autorelease) won't work in ARC code.
+        if (_cmd == NSSelectorFromString(@"autorelease")) return;
+        NSLog(@"CoreData concurrency failure: Selector '%@' called on wrong queue/thread.", NSStringFromSelector(_cmd));
+    }

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.
-The example demonstrates some invalid
+The example demonstrates some invalid CoreData code.
+A particularly nasty case demonstrated is when an autorelease pool pops after the owning `NSManagedObjectContext` has been reset or dealloc'ed.

 ## Requirements